souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

 ---
 layout: article
-title: "How to load a sketch on ESP12 Module."
+title: "How to load Souliss on ESP8266."
 categories: media
 excerpt: "First steps to load Souliss on ESP8266 WiFi modules"
 ads: false